open-mmlab/mmdetection3d/docs/useful_tools.md

 Check the official docs for [running TorchServe with docker](https://github.com/pytorch/serve/blob/master/docker/README.md#running-torchserve-in-a-production-docker-environment).

-In order to run in GPU, you need to install [nvidia-docker](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).
-You can omit the `--gpus` argument in order to run in CPU.
+In order to run it on the GPU, you need to install [nvidia-docker](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).
+You can omit the `--gpus` argument in order to run on the CPU.

 Example: